LeandroM7764/sep10-freedom-project/blog/entry05.md

 This causes an item to span across the initial two columns.
 I gained valuable insights into grid features from the website: https://css-tricks.com/snippets/css/complete-guide-grid/

-I also explored the process of arranging sections within a grid using "grid-template-areas", which simplifies layout management:
+I also explored the process of arranging sections within a grid using "grid-template-areas", which simplifies layout managment:

 --------------------
 .grid-layout {
   display: grid;